gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/data-safety.rst

 Device or other IDs
 ~~~~~~~~~~~~~~~~~~~

-The Gini Merchant SDK **collects** anonymous user IDs which are generated random IDs and unique to app installations.
+The Gini Merchant SDK may **collect** anonymous user IDs which are generated random IDs and unique to app installations,
-This data is **not processed ephemerally** and **users can't choose whether this data is collected**.
+provided you didn't override authentication (via a custom session manager).
+This data is **not processed ephemerally**
+and **users can't choose whether this data is collected**.

-The reason for collecting anonymous user IDs is to provide SDK functionality (**app functionality**) and for **analytics** to monitor service quality.
+The reason for collecting anonymous user IDs is to provide SDK functionality (**app functionality**) and for
+**analytics** to monitor service quality.

 This data is only used internally and **is not shared with third-parties**.